joshski/swanny/README.md

 ## Content

-Content files live in your project's `/content` directory.
-The extension of any file in this directory should correspond to the name of a node module in your `./extensions` directory.
+Content files live in your project's `content` directory.
+The extension of any file in this directory should correspond to the name of a node module in your `extensions` directory.
 This extension will be removed when the static file is generated.

 ## Extensions

-An extension transforms the file at any path under `/contents` into either:
+An extension module transforms a file with that extension into an object, which can be either:

-* Some content and a nominated layout name:
+* Some content and a nominated layout for post-processing:

 ```js
 module.exports = path => ({